-Throughout our curriculum we will provide activities and opportunities for children to develop the skills they need to identify risks and stay safe.
-This will also be extended to include material that will encourage our children to develop essential life skills.
+Throughout our curriculum we will provide activities and opportunities for students to develop the skills they need to identify risks and stay safe.
+This will also be extended to include material that will encourage our students to develop essential life skills.

-At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safequard Children (2018) and Local Safequarding Partners' Procedures.
+At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2023) and Local Safeguarding Partners' Procedures.